jimeh/common-flow/common-flow.md

        branch".
     2. The main branch MUST always be in a non-broken state with its test suite passing.
-    3. The main branch IS NOT guaranteed to always work in production environments.
+    3. The main branch is not guaranteed to always work in production environments.
 Despite test suites passing it may at times contain unfinished work.
 Only releases may be considered safe for production use.
     4. The main branch SHOULD always be in a "as near as possibly ready for